Mint-System/Odoo-Apps-Sale-Workflow/sale_order_line_description_name/README.rst

 Sale Order Line Description Name
 ================================

-Use product name without default code if sale description is not set.
+Use product name without default code in sale order line.

 For a detailed documentation have a look at https://www.odoo-wiki.org/.